Arcana (video game): Characters

+Reception

-ReceptionSuper Play opined, "An RPG based around first person perspective (like Dungeon Master) sounds good, but if suffers from a very plodding pace - the combat scenes are particularly long and drawn-out.
+Super Play opined, "An RPG based around first person perspective (like Dungeon Master) sounds good, but if suffers from a very plodding pace - the combat scenes are particularly long and drawn-out.
 Graphically it's okay, and the music is well done, but only recommended for die-hard RPG fans."

+Time Extension listed Arcana as one of the best SNES games, saying "the challenge is pitched perfectly" and calling the game audiovisually superior to Shining in the Darkness.